Ambien Addiction Treatment Center in Rome, GA

 The Science of Ambien Addiction

 Ambien affects GABA receptors in the brain, producing calming effects.
-With repeated use, the brain can depend on Ambien to function normally.
+With repeated use, the brain may become dependent on Ambien to function normally.
+This is because the brain seeks out that new baseline of calm, and when it cannot produce those effects by itself, it craves the medication.

 Tolerance and drug addiction develop as the brain adapts to the drug.
-People may need higher doses to get the same effects.
-This increases addiction risk.
+You may experience a need for higher doses to achieve the same effects.
+Not only does this increase the risk of addiction, but it may also lead to withdrawal.

 - Anxiety